ereekaur/finance/README.md

  In this portfolio I have collected and calculated some common cases whichcould occur or are otherwise interesting in finance world.

-#1 In the first example insurance data is being read from excel sheet and the claim costs are assumed
+#1 In the first example I have insurance data, namely dates and claims costs for each day.
-to be Poisson distributed.
-The data is being simulated and confidence intervals with corresponding quantiles are printed.
+Let us assume we can expect 100 claims to occur and we want to calculate, based on this data what are the claim costs.
+First thought might be that we take 100 random costs from that data over and over again,say one million times which yields

 #2 In the second example I consider certain (imaginary) bonus classes in insurance companies and I will find out
 how steep difference there should be between classes taking account the variance in order to maximize revenue.